Bruno Bettelheim: Psychology

 The Rockefeller Foundation sponsored a wartime project to help resettle European scholars by circulating their resumes to American universities.
 Through this process, Ralph Tyler hired Bettelheim to be his research assistant at the University of Chicago from 1939 to 1941 with funding from the Progressive Education Association to evaluate how high schools taught art.
 Once this funding ran out, Bettelheim found a job at Rockford College, Illinois, where he taught from 1942 to 1944.

-In 1943, he published the paper "Individual and Mass Behavior in Extreme Situations" about his experiences in the concentration camps, a paper which was highly regarded by Dwight Eisenhower among others.
+In 1943, he published the paper "Individual and Mass Behavior in Extreme Situations" about his experiences in the Nazi concentration camps, a paper which was highly regarded by General Dwight Eisenhower among others.
 Bettelheim claimed he had interviewed 1,500 fellow prisoners, although this was unlikely.
 He stated that the Viennese psychoanalyst Richard Sterba had analyzed him, as well as implying in several of his writings that he had written a PhD dissertation in the philosophy of education.
 His actual PhD was in art history and he had only taken three introductory courses in psychology.

 Through Ralph Tyler's recommendation, the University of Chicago appointed Bettelheim as a professor of psychology, as well as director of the Sonia Shankman Orthogenic School for emotionally disturbed children.
 He held both positions from 1944 until his retirement in 1973.
 He wrote a number of books on psychology and, for a time, had an international reputation for his work on Sigmund Freud, psychoanalysis, and emotionally disturbed children.

 At the Orthogenic School, Bettelheim made changes and set up an environment for milieu therapy, in which children could form strong attachments with adults within a structured but caring environment.
 He claimed considerable success in treating some of the emotionally disturbed children.
 He wrote books on both normal and abnormal child psychology, and became a major influence in the field, widely respected during his lifetime.
 He was noted for his study of feral children, who revert to the animal stage without experiencing the benefits of belonging to a community.
 He discussed this phenomenon in the book The Informed Heart.
 Even critics agree that, in his practice, Bettelheim was dedicated to helping these children, using methods and practices that would enable them to lead happy lives.
 It is based on his position that psychotherapy could change humans and that they can adapt to their environment provided they are given proper care and attention.

 Bettelheim was elected a Fellow of the American Academy of Arts and Sciences in 1971.
 After retiring in 1973, he and his wife moved to Portola Valley, California, where he continued to write and taught at Stanford University.
 His wife died in 1984.